Images of Pink Eye (Conjunctivitis) (1)

 - Swelling is increasing.

-- There are any problems with vision.
+- There are problems with the child’s vision.

 - There has been any injury to the eye.